-The most effective support you can provide during a time of disaster is to consider extending practice opening hours to accommodate an increase in patient demand.
+The most effective support during a time of disaster is to consider extending practice opening hours to accommodate an increase in patient demand.

 For more guidance on general practice disaster preparedness, refer to the following RACGP resources:

 Following a significant event such as a natural disaster it is common for people to experience a range of thoughts, feelings and emotions.
-The resources below have been provided for further information:
+Find mental health support information at:

 PHN is a trademark of the Australian Government.
 Use of the PHN trademark and the PHN Identifier by South Eastern NSW PHN is authorised by the Australian Government.